License Renewal Date

 Credit Limitations

-- No more than 24 hours of behavioral/motivational courses are permitted in a 3-year renewal period for those engaged in public accounting.
+• Subject areas: No more than 24 hours of behavioral/motivational courses are permitted in a reporting period for those engaged in public accounting.

 Other State Policies

-- The continuing professional education requirement of a nonresident individual certificate holder is considered met if the individual meets the continuing professional education requirement for renewal of a certificate or license in the state in which the individual's principal office is located.
-The individual's principal office is the location registered as the individual's office on the board records.
+• A certificate holder is considered compliant with this state's CPE requirements if the individual meets the continuing professional education requirement for renewal in the state which is their principal place of business.
+The individual's principal place of business is the location registered as the individual's office on the board records.

-- If the state in which a nonresident applicant's principal office is located, has no continuing professional education requirement for an initial certificate or renewal of a certificate or license, the nonresident must comply with all continuing professional education requirements for an initial certificate or renewal of a certificate in this state.
+• If the licensee's principal place of business has no continuing professional education requirement for any renewal period, the nonresident must comply with all continuing professional education requirements in this state.

 Was this page helpful?